 On February 26, 2020, the Company agreed to transfer governance and control of our dispensary operation located at 2911 Tech Center Drive, Santa Ana, CA to Martin Vivero and Tetra House Co. ("Tetra"), who are unaffiliated third parties.
-The company received \$2.00 million at closing and is due future payments of \$1.80 million, which are reflected within assets of continuing operations.
+The company received \$ 2.00 million at closing and \$1.45 million during the 3rd Quarter of 2020 in exchange for these assets.
 MediFarm So Cal Inc. ("MediFarm So Cal"), a wholly-owned subsidiary of the Company, terminated the existing management services agreement with 55 OC Community Collective Inc. ("55 OC").
 55 OC is a mutual benefit corporation which holds a cannabis license with the City of Santa Ana in the State of California.
 Previously, MediFarm So Cal managed the dispensary known as "Blum Santa Ana" under the license of 55 OC.
 Control of 55 OC was transferred to Mr. Vivero and Tetra House Co. via a new management services agreement and the appointment of Mr. Vivero to the Board of Directors of 55 OC, which was pending final regulatory approval as of the date of our report.